ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 fantasystocks.herokuapp.com/api/v1/player/view/111
 ```

-Each action will return a similar payload across models, with the obvious exception of the actual data of the model, which will have a schema depending on which model is being queried and is detailed below.
+Some models have other models as fields.
+If those fields were sent as full representations, there would be infinite loops.
+To counteract this, full model representations will only be sent one level deep.
+For example, if the server sends a `Player` model to a client, the `floor` field will be an actual JSON object representing a `Floor`, with the `Floor`'s name, its `numStocks`, et cetera, but the array of `Player`s in that `Floor` will instead be an array of `id`s of `Player`s, not actual `Player` objects.
+Otherwise, since each `Player` has a reference to its `Floor`, and each `Floor` in turn has a list of `Player`s, this would cause an infinite recursion.

-Additionally, this API will handle authentication through the `auth` endpoints.
-This mechanism will be detaled further below, but put simply, the caller receives a temporary session key, which they pass to the endpoints as a GET parameter.
+Authentication will be handled through the `auth` endpoints.
+This mechanism will be detaled further below, but put simply, the caller receives a temporary session key, which it passes to the endpoints as a GET parameter.
 This will be meaningless for some calls, optional for others, and for still others mandatory.
-POST requests, as a rule, demand a session key.
-GET requests usually will not, but sometimes the server will be able to supply more information if a session key is passed.
-Passing an unncessary session key will never cause an error, however.
+POST requests, as a rule, demand a session id.
+GET requests usually will not, but sometimes the server will be able to supply more information if a session id is passed.
+Passing an unncessary session id will never cause an error, however, even if the session id is expired.

 ### Data Schemas

-As stated above, the API responses will be similar across models with the exception, obviously, of the actual model information.
-That part of each response will depend on the model in question and will be described here.
+These schemas detail how each model will be serialized into JSON.

-*NB: The descriptions given here will be in a YAML-like format, but the actual responses coming across the wire will be in JSON.*
+*NB: The descriptions given here will be in a YAML-like format for easy reading, but the actual responses coming across the wire will be in JSON.*

 #### User